openservicebrokerapi/servicebroker/spec.md

 utilize the Service Instance.
 Credentials SHOULD be unique whenever possible, so access can be revoked for each binding without affecting consumers of other bindings for the Service Instance.

-Note: some brokers (due to security concerns cannot return the credentials) MAY choose to only return the credentials for a binding once even though there could be replayed binding requests or GETs of the binding resource.

 #### Log Drain